samdravitzki/samdravitzki/README.md

 ### Ideas
 * Could be cool if the snake can break out of the canvas into the html page
 * For the aestheic it would be cool to see if I could make it work in isometric view
+* I would like to add some kind of original idea to snake.
+Maybe something like adding momentum or a third dimension could be cool?

 ## Wave function collapse ⚪